AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-develop-deploy-workflow.md

 Build scripts:

--  Your site on the target environment continue running during a build
+-  The site in the target environment continues running during a build

 -  Check and run Adobe Commerce on cloud infrastructure patches and hotfixes

 -  Compile your code with a build and deploy log

--  Check for Configuration Management, if there static content deploy occurs during this phase
+-  Check for Configuration Management, if the static content deployment occurs during this phase

 -  Create or use a slug of unchanged code to speed up the process